isrkan/FullStackPractice/Python/WebFramework/Django/README.md

     ```bash
     python manage.py loaddata data.json
     ```
+**Note**: Initializing the data with the data.json fixture works better with the default SQLite database compared to PostgreSQL.
+Here's why:

 #### Option 2: Data already exists in the databse
 In our use-cse, the table already exists.